THE VOLGA GERMANS IN PORTLAND

 Battle scene from the Seven Year's War.
 Source: Wikimedia Commons.

-After the Seven Year's War ended, the population in central Europe began to slowly recover.
-Farm land and food was soon in short supply.
-Many families without their own land lived on the edge and had little prospect of a stable life.
-This fact coupled with poor harvests in the early 1760's drove up food prices and shortages became prevalent.
+After the Seven Years' War ended, the population in central Europe slowly recovered.
+However, farmland and food were soon in short supply.
+Many families without land lived on the edge and had little prospect of a stable life.
+This fact, combined with poor harvests in the early 1760s, drove up food prices, and shortages became prevalent.

-The Seven Year’s War was fought on religious grounds and the winners determined what faith their subjects would follow.
-Of course, this did not always match the religious practice that the people themselves preferred to follow.
+The Seven Years’ War was fought on religious grounds, and the winners determined what faith their subjects would follow.
+Of course, this did not always align with the spiritual practices that the people preferred.

-All in all, it was a very difficult time for many people living in Central Europe during the 1760's, especially the landless lower classes.
-As is natural, many people wanted to find a better life even if that meant leaving their homeland.
-According to Ben Franklin, there were around 100,000 Germans living in Pennsylvania by 1766.
+Many people living in Central Europe during the 1760s experienced hardship, especially the landless lower classes.
+As is natural, many wanted to find a better life, even if that meant leaving their homeland.
+According to Benjamin Franklin, approximately 100,000 Germans were living in Pennsylvania by 1766.

-At this same time, Russia was expanding its empire to the south after winning territory from the Ottoman Empire.
-Catherine II (Catherine the Great) and her government wanted to solidify this region as Russian territory and she needed settlers who could turn the land into productive farms and stabilize this region of the empire.
+At the same time, Russia was expanding its empire to the south after winning territory from the Ottoman Empire.
+Catherine II (Catherine the Great) and her government wanted to solidify this region as Russian territory.
+She needed settlers who could turn the land into productive farms and stabilize this region of the empire.

-Catherine was born in Stettin, Pomerania, Prussia as Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg.
-Catherine was raised in an environment of German culture and traditions.
-She became Empress of Russia in July 1762 following a coup d'état and the assassination of her husband, Peter III, at the end of the Seven Year's War.
+Catherine was born Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg in Stettin, Pomerania, Prussia.
+She was raised in an environment of German culture and traditions.
+In July 1762, following a coup d'état and the assassination of her husband, Peter III, she became Empress of Russia at the end of the Seven Years' War.

-Catherine's Manifesto, issued in 1763, encouraging settlement in Russia could not have come at a better time for many people who were landless and had been devastated through years of war.
-The Manifesto offered paid travel costs, free land, exemption from taxes, freedom of religion and language, self-government and exemption from military service in perpetuity.
+Catherine's Manifesto, issued in 1763, encouraging settlement in Russia, could not have come at a better time for many landless people who had been devastated through years of war.
+The Manifesto offered paid travel costs, free land, tax exemption, freedom of religion and language, self-government, and exemption from military service in perpetuity.
 This was an unprecedented offer to entice immigration.

 Catherine II's Manifesto